A large group of us met at the Empire Diner in Chelsea for dinner.

 On my spicy drink kick, I ordered their Bolt Bramble ($16) with jalapeño-infused tequila added to the mezcal, Anchos Reyes Verde liqueur and blackberry cassis.
 Quite refreshing.

 The table shared a few apps with our cocktails including the blistered shishitos served with some citrus sea salt for dipping ($7); tasty tempura-fried rock shrimp and jalapeños accompanied by a citrus aioli ($12) and some toasts with whipped goat cheese, salsa verde and roasted pumpkin seeds ($15).

-On one side friends had a bowlful of nicely seasoned cioppino replete with shrimp, scallops, white fish, clams and PEI mussels all swimming in a roasted tomato broth ($32), the other side enjoyed the hearty wedge salad topped with overflowing with diced tomato, bacon, avocado, pickled onions and lots of blue cheese ($ 14), and the person across from me who was dieting ordered the half roast chicken with broccolini ($24).
+On one side friends had a bowlful of nicely seasoned cioppino replete with shrimp, scallops, white fish, clams and PEI mussels all swimming in a roasted tomato broth ($32), the other side enjoyed the hearty wedge salad overflowing with diced tomato, bacon, avocado, pickled onions and lots of blue cheese ($14), and the person across from me who was dieting ordered the half roast chicken with broccolini ($24).